geopm/geopm/service/README.rst

 interfaces from the command line, or programatically with library interfaces for C, C++ and Python.

-The service can support many simultaneous client sessions that make measurements, but only clients from within one Linux process session are granted write permission to configure hardware control values at any time.
+The service supports many simultaneous client sessions that make measurements, but only clients from within one Linux process session are granted write permission to configure hardware control values at any time.
 When a client process session is granted write access it will retain that permission until the Linux session process leader of that client process terminates.
-When the process session leader terminates all hardware settings that are managed by the GEOPM Service are restored to the values they had prior to the first client write request.
+When the process session leader terminates, all hardware settings that are managed by the GEOPM Service are restored to the values they had prior to the first client write request.
 See `setsid(2) <https://man7.org/linux/man-pages/man2/setsid.2.html>`_ manual for more information about the Linux session leader processs.